William Vainqueur: FC Nantes

 In the 2009–10 season, Vainqueur began to feature more in the first team and started in a number of matches.
-In a 5–0 win over FC Istres on 21 August 2009, he was sent–off for a second bookable offence, having been booked twice during the match.
-After serving a two match suspension, he returned to the first team on 18 September 2009, in a 1–1 draw against SC Bastia.
-On 1 October 2009, Vainqueur signed a contract with the club, keeping him until 2013.
-Then, on 23 October 2009, he scored his first goal of the side, in a 2–1 win over Dijon FCO.
-Although he was sidelined on four more occasions this season, Vainqueur regained his first team place throughout the 2009–10 season, as he went on to make twenty–nine appearances and scoring once in all competitions.
+However, he was sent–off for a second bookable offence, in a 5–0 win over FC Istres on 21 August 2009.
+After serving a two match suspension, Vainqueur returned to the first team on 18 September 2009, in a 1–1 draw against SC Bastia.
+On 1 October 2009, he signed a contract with FC Nantes, keeping him until 2013.
+Three weeks later on 23 October 2009, Vainqueur scored his first goal for the club, in a 2–1 win over Dijon FCO.
+However, he was out on four more occasions later in the 2009–10 season.
+Despite this, this did not affect Vainqueur's place in the first team, as he remained on the first team spotlight throughout the 2009–10 season.
+At the end of the 2009–10 season, Vainqueur went on to make twenty–nine appearances and scoring once in all competitions.

-After missing the start of the 2010–11 season, due to injury, Vainqueur made his first appearance of the season, where he started the whole game, in a 2–0 loss against Le Mans in the opening game of the season.
+After missing the start of the 2010–11 season, due to injury, Vainqueur made his first appearance of the season, starting the whole game, in a 2–0 loss against Le Mans in the opening game of the season.
 Shortly after, he suffered a thigh strain that saw him miss two matches.
 Vainqueur returned to the first team on 20 September 2010, where he started and played 58 minutes, in a 2–1 loss against Reims.
-On 10 December 2010, Vainqueur played a role against Le Havre when he was involved in a goal that led to opposition player Loïc Nestor scoring an own goal, which was the only goal of the game.
-Then, in a 3–0 loss against Évian Thonon Gaillard on 29 January 2011, he was sent off in the 62nd minute for a professional foul that led him receiving a straight red card.
-Despite being on the sidelines over injuries and suspensions, Vainqueur continued to be featured in the first team as the 2010–11 season progressed.
+In a match against Le Havre on 10 December 2010, he was involved in a goal that led to opposition player Loïc Nestor scoring an own goal, which was the only goal of the game.
+A month later on 29 January 2011, Vainqueur was sent-off for the in the 62nd minute for a professional foul, in a 3–0 loss against Évian Thonon Gaillard.
+Despite being on the sidelines over injuries and suspensions, he continued to remain in the first team for the remainder of the season.
 At the end of the season, he went on to make twenty–nine appearances in all competitions.

 In the 2011–12 season, Vainqueur continued to feature in the first team for Nantes and appeared in every match by the end of August.